Calder Park Raceway: Motorsport

 A round of the 1987 World Touring Car Championship was held on the Calder Park Grand Prix circuit on 11 October 1987.
 This race used the combined road and oval circuits and was won by the Eggenberger Motorsport Ford Sierra RS500 driven by Steve Soper and Pierre Dieudonné.

 Also in 1987, the combined road-oval circuit was used for a round of the Swann Series for Superbikes.
 For safety reasons the bikes were not allowed onto the 24° banked turns in the Thunderdome and they had to use the flat track apron as the turns.
 The bikes were allowed onto the 4° front straight with witches hats (cones) placed on the track to tell riders where the edge of the track was.

 Calder was also the first to host Superbike racing and Truck Racing, the trucks competing on both National and Thunderdome circuits in separate events.
 The AUSCAR series was developed to race on the Thunderdome.

 The National Circuit's long front straight also features a drag strip, which was the home of the Australian National Drag Racing Championship for many years.
 There are also Legal Off Street Drag Racing every Friday night unless weather is unsuitable for racing.

 Drag Racing authority ANDRA national level events were absent for twelve years until 2013 due to a dispute between the governing body and circuit owner Bob Jane.

-More recently, Calder Park introduced drifting events to its impressive list of motorsport activities.
 The first ever Drift Nationals held in March 2004 attracted over 8,000 spectators and added another inaugural event to the long list of new activities nurtured by Calder Park Raceway.

 In 2021, Australian National Drag Racing Association announced the establishment of an annual Australian Drag Racing Championship series, with ASID as one of five venues across the country to host a round in the inaugural season.

+Disuse and revival

+The Calder Park road circuit lay unused for nearly 15 years in the 2000s and 2010s.
+In 2023, the circuit, now owned by Bob Jane's son Rodney, was repaired and upgraded sufficiently to allow club and state-level motorsport events sanctioned by Motorsport Australia to resume.
+Further improvements are planned to the road circuit.
+Rodney Jane also hopes to one day bring back oval racing on the Thunderdome.